Where to host a PostgreSQL database

 Supabase

 Supabase is a very interesting project.
 It’s not “just a database hosting” but it’s also one, so you can use it as that.
-It’s an app development platform built on top of PostgreSQL, and they offer a free connection pooler, which helps not exhausting the database connection limit with Prisma.
+It’s an app development platform built on top of PostgreSQL, and it includes a connection pooler, again useful with serverless platforms.

-Supabase markets itself as a Firebase alternative, and in addition to the database you have authentication, subscriptions, and a lot more you can explore later on.
+The free tier is enough to try it seriously.
+Supabase markets itself as a Firebase alternative, and in addition to the database you have authentication, realtime subscriptions, storage, and a lot more you can explore later on.

-NOTE: Supabase can also be self hosted, so your 2 projects limit will disappear, at the expense of having to manage your own infrastructure
+NOTE: Supabase can also be self hosted, at the expense of having to manage your own infrastructure

 AWS RDS for PostgreSQL

-An optimal solution if you’re already using AWS.
-The free tier of AWS should include this for your first year.
+An optimal solution if you’re already using AWS, and the AWS free tier can cover a small instance for the first year.

 Like for DigitalOcean, you could also use AWS EC2 to host your VPS on Amazon AWS, and install PostgreSQL on that.